GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 # Onboarding Vendors
-This section guides how vendors or contractors working on Gov ICT Projects can get a TechPass account and onboard in to it.
+This section guides how vendors or contractors working on Government ICT Projects can get a TechPass account and onboard in to it.

 ## How to get a TechPass account for vendors or contractors?